 2.2 NAKAMURA & STEINSSON (2018), NS Nakamura and Steinsson (2018) use the first principal component of the financial instruments employed by Gürkaynak et al. (2005) (MP1, MP2, ED2, ED3, ED4) to identify exogenous variation in monetary policy.
 To exploit information beyond the immediate horizon, Gürkaynak et al. (2005) build off Kuttner's (2001) work by creating composite measures of changes in interest rate futures that span the first year of the term structure.
-They include Kuttner's currentmonth surprise MP1 along with the surprise for the next FOMC meeting MP2 and Eurodollar futures (ED2, ED3, ED4).
-As before, t index the 20 minutes after an FOMC announcement and $t - \Delta t$ 10 minutes before, resulting in a 30-minute time window.6
+They include Kuttner's current-month surprise MP1 along with the surprise for the next FOMC meeting MP2 and Eurodollar futures (ED2, ED3, ED4) which we update with SOFR futures (SF3, SF4, SF5) starting in January 2022.
+As before, t index the 20 minutes after an FOMC announcement and $t - \Delta t$ 10 minutes before, resulting in a 30-minute time window.5

-Specifically, the five Gürkaynak et al. (2005)/Nakamura and Steinsson (2018) futures are:
+Specifically, the five Gürkaynak et al. (2005)/Nakamura and Steinsson (2018) futures-along with their SOFR futures counterparts-are: